 CDEGS software, an Integrated Software Package used for testing for Power System, Electrical Earthing/Grounding, Electromagnetic Fields and Electromagnetic Interference.

-CDEGS software is a powerful set of integrated engineering software tools designed to accurately analyse problems involving electrical earthing, electromagnetic fields, electromagnetic interference including AC/DC interference mitigation studies and various aspects of cathodic protection and anode bed analysis with a global perspective, starting literally from the ground up.
+CDEGS software is a powerful set of integrated engineering software tools designed to accurately analyse problems involving electrical earthing, electromagnetic fields, electromagnetic interference including AC/DC interference mitigation studies and various aspects of cathodic protection and anode bed analysis with a global perspective.
+Starting literally from the ground up.

 Crucially, not all CDEGS versions are the same or perform in the same way – there’s more detail in previous blog

-CDEGS HIFREQ version only (top-end module) computes conductor currents and electromagnetic fields generated by an arbitrary network of energized conductors anywhere above or below ground for normal, fault, lightning and transient conditions.
+Firstly, CDEGS HIFREQ version only (top-end module) computes conductor currents and electromagnetic fields generated by an arbitrary network of energized conductors anywhere above or below ground for normal, fault, lightning and transient conditions.

 CDEGS models simple and multi-component conductors, including bare, coated pipes and pipe-enclosed cable systems buried in complex soil structures.

-CDEGS and its sub packages, coupled with toll-free support from the world’s leading R&D design team in these specialties, provide you with an array of cost-effective solutions for problems ranging from simple grounding grid designs to the behaviour of complex networks of aboveground and buried conductors energised by lightning or other transients.
-By providing you with AutoCAD and other software supporting DXF integration, CDEGS can work seamlessly with your own Structural design files.
+Lastly, CDEGS and its sub packages, coupled with toll-free support from the world’s leading R&D design team in these specialties, provide you with an array of cost-effective solutions for problems ranging from simple grounding grid designs to the behaviour of complex networks of aboveground and buried conductors energised by lightning or other transients.
+Therefore by providing you with AutoCAD and other software supporting DXF integration, CDEGS can work seamlessly with your own Structural design files.

 Whether you are confronted with a complex Earthing design, EMF studies, electromagnetic compatibility and interference problems or a lightning/surge study, you can rely on GreyMatters accredited use of accurate CDEGS, powerful and integrated software components for a realistic, optimized solution.

-Extensive scientific validation of the software using field tests and comparisons with analytical or published research results, have been conducted for over thirty years.
+Obviously extensive scientific validation of the software using field tests and comparisons with analytical or published research results, have been conducted for over thirty years.
 The validation, conducted by CDEGS developers “SES” as well as other independent researchers, is documented in hundreds of technical papers published in the most reputed international journals.

 The CDEGS software package